microsoft/Power-Fx/src/tests/Microsoft.PowerFx.Core.Tests/ExpressionTestCases/README.md

 - **MinMax.txt**: Tests common Min and Max function scenarios that are not sensitive to the configuration.
   For example, `Max(1,2)` is always `2`.
 - **MinMax_NumberIsFloat.txt**: Tests that are specific to floating point operation and would not work properly with Decimal numbers.
 For example, `Max(1e300,1.1e300)`.
-This file contains a `#SKIPFILE disable:NumberIsFloat` directive.
+This file contains a `#SETUP: NumberIsFloat` directive.
 - **MinMax_V1Compat.txt**: Tests that have the old behavior before PowerFxV1CompatibilityRules was introduced.
-  This file contains a `#SKIPFILE disable:PowerFxV1CompaitilibyRules` to prevent it from being run if that switch is disabled.
+  This file contains a `#SETUP: PowerFxV1CompaitilibyRules` to prevent it from being run if that switch is disabled.
 - **MinMax_V1CompatDisabled.txt**: Tests for the new PowerFxV1CompatibilityRules behavior.
-  This file contains a `#SKIPFILE PowerFxV1CompaitilibyRules` to prevent it from being run if that switch is disabled.
+  This file contains a `#SETUP: disable:PowerFxV1CompaitilibyRules` to prevent it from being run if that switch is disabled.

 ## File Directives

+File directives appear at the top of the file.

+Each direcive may be followed by an end of line comment.

+Multiple directives are allowed in a file, except for #OVERRIDE.

 ### SETUP